squid-cache/squid-cache.github.io/KnowledgeBase/ProxyPacSlow.rst

 Some browsers will do a seperate DNS lookup for each {{{isInNet()}}} function call, resulting in a very long delay before finally completing the proxy lookup.
 This can result in slow or non-functional web browsing.
 '''Workaround'''

 A javascript function is available to check whether the given host is resolvable.
-This should be done before any isInNet() checks are performed.
 For example:
 {{{
-is (! isResolvable(host)) {
+if (! isResolvable(host)) {
     return "PROXY proxy.example.com:3128";
 }
 }}}

 will force non-resolvable names to be forwarded to the proxy immediately.

-This should be included before any javascript functions which require a DNS lookup to be performed, such as {{{isInNet()}}}.
+ /!\ This should be included before any javascript functions which require a DNS lookup to be performed, such as {{{isInNet()}}}.

 '''Thanks'''